godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

     - Giving a *short* and sweet hands-on intro to GDScript.
 The page should focus on working in the code editor.
     - We assume the reader has programming foundations.
-If you do not consider taking the course we recommend in the :ref:`introduction to Godot page <doc_learning_programming>`.
+If you don't, consider taking the course we recommend in the :ref:`introduction to Godot page <doc_learning_programming>`.

     Techniques: